denizbyrk/Sand-and-Water-Particle-Simulator/README.md

 **Red:** It clears the whole screen.

 You can also change the simulation speed by using the minus and plus buttons at the top right.

+## Code

+Here is the brief explanation for what the files are responsible for.

+The explanation of the codes are written as comment lines in the code itself.

+**Main.cs** The code starts up from here.
+From here you can manage the screen size, running speed, controls and other management controls of the project.

+**Manager.cs** Responsible for management of particles and grid.

+**Particle.cs** The parent class of other particles.

+**Sand.cs** Controls the behavior of sand particles.

+**Water.cs** Controls the behavior of water particles.